Skip to main content

 This goes beyond wellbeing.
 It is about moral injury: a distinct psychological experience that occurs when our deeply held values are transgressed through the necessities of our work activities.
 Unlike burnout, which is a depletion of energy, moral injury leads to a depletion of professional conviction.
 If left unaddressed, it leads to values-based attrition, poor performance, and disengagement.

-This session will benefit individuals at every stage of their legal career.
-It will have particular relevance to:
+This session benefited individuals at every stage of their legal career.
+It had particular relevance to:

-The session is hosted by LawCare and delivered by Natalie Isaia from Empresa Psychology.
+The session was hosted by LawCare and delivered by Natalie Isaia from Empresa Psychology.

 Free, confidential support